 Ernie Atencio is a cultural anthropologist, conservationist, and writer with deep Indo-Hispano roots in northern New Mexico.
 He runs Land & Culture Consulting from his home near Taos and previously spent nine years as executive director of the Taos Land Trust, where he developed a number of innovative and fruitful community partnerships, permanently protected thousands of acres of land, and returned a sacred site to the legal ownership of the Taos Pueblo Tribe.
 Growing up in inner-city Denver, Ernie discovered the larger world—and the land—through an Outward Bound “hoods-in-the-woods” program and has worked throughout the West ever since as a wilderness instructor, park ranger, environmental educator, journalist, and activist.

 With a master’s degree in applied cultural anthropology and a lifelong interest in remote landscapes and traditional cultures, Ernie has spent a lot of time exploring wild places and promoting the powerful connections between land and culture, healthy ecosystems and healthy communities.
 He has done field research and written about sustainable development on the Tibetan Plateau, Havasupai oral history, Navajo forestry, cowboy culture, and Norteño resource stewardship.
 In 2006 Ernie received a “Voice for the Land” award from The Wilderness Society.
-He is a long-time former board member of the Quivira Coalition and currently serves on the board of the Blue Feather Corporation, the New Mexico State Land Office Conservation Advisory Committee, and is a member of the New Mexico Strategic Leadership Institute.
+He is a long-time former board member of the Quivira Coalition, currently serves on the New Mexico State Land Office Conservation Advisory Committee, and is a member of the New Mexico Strategic Leadership Institute.
 Ernie’s many publications include Of Land and Culture: Environmental Justice and Public Lands Ranching in Northern New Mexico, La Vida Floresta: Ecology, Justice, and Community-Based Forestry in Northern New Mexico, features for High Country News, and his writing has been anthologized in several collections.
 Ernie lives next door to the Río Grande del Norte National Monument north of Taos with his wife and son and sees his granddaughter and family in New York City every chance he gets.